 3. Click on the blue Generate Code button.

 4. Copy the first line of the provided code to your clipboard.

-5. Paste the code you just copied into the header of the page on which the booking system will appear.
-Your theme may have an option to add code to the header, but if not, you can download a plugin to do the job.
+5. Paste the code you just copied into the header of the page on which the booking portal appears.
+Your theme may have an option to add code to the header, but if not, then you can download a plugin to do the job.
 Once you've done that, the booking information should be displayed correctly on your web page.